Tips and Tricks to Reduce Your Sugar and Salt Intake

 Avoid processed foods.
 The best way to reduce your salt intake is to eat mostly fresh foods instead of packaged or processed items.
 Frozen meals and canned soups are two culprits that make eating convenient but overload your salt intake.
 Preparing your own meals and choosing fresh food can help reduce your salt consumption.

 Try other spices for flavor.
 There are many spices that can flavor meals and reduce your salt intake.
-Herbs and spices such as basil, cumin, oregano, sage, thyme, rosemary add delicious flavor to food without using salt.
-Experiment—maybe you’ll like something new!
+Herbs and spices such as basil, cumin, oregano, sage, thyme, and rosemary add delicious flavor to food without using salt.
+Experiment—maybe you’ll discover that like something new!